 Safety and Sanitation

-Every single surface in my workspace is cleaned with a bleach-water solution and then again with soap and hot water prior to placenta preparation and then again after.
-I adhere to all OSHA and EPA standards for cleaning and disinfection to ensure each client stays safe.
+Every single surface in our workspace is cleaned with a bleach-water solution and then again with soap and hot water prior to placenta preparation and then again after.
+We adhere to all OSHA and EPA standards for cleaning and disinfection to ensure each client stays safe.

-I use only disposable and medical grade stainless steel equipment.
-My non-disposable equipment is immersed and scrubbed in hot soapy water, rinsed thoroughly, soaked in a hospital grade disinfectant for 20 minutes, and then rinsed and dried.
-This process is in compliance with OSHA and EPA standards and is intended to eliminate the transfer of bloodbourne pathogens and STDs.
-I use disposable gloves, cutting boards, and aprons.
+We use only disposable and medical grade stainless steel equipment.
+Our non-disposable equipment is immersed and scrubbed in hot soapy water, rinsed thoroughly, soaked in a hospital grade disinfectant for 20 minutes, and then rinsed and dried.
+This process is in compliance with OSHA and EPA standards and is intended to eliminate the transfer of bloodbourne pathogens and STIs.
+We use disposable gloves, cutting boards, and aprons.

 Refrigeration and Storage

-I always ensure that the placenta stays refrigerated at a temperature of 41 degrees or less prior to the encapsulation process.
+We always ensure that the placenta stays refrigerated at a temperature of 41 degrees or less prior to the encapsulation process.
 This eliminates the opportunity for bacteria to grow.
-I will also only have one placenta in my possession at a time to avoid cross contamination.
+We will also only have one placenta in our possession at a time to avoid cross contamination.

 Clients with STIs

 Not a problem!
-I am more than happy to encapsulate for you if you have an STI.
+We're more than happy to encapsulate for you if you have an STI.
 However, do require that it’s done in your home and with your own equipment.
-This is solely for the protection of myself and future clients.
+This is solely for the protection of our specialists and future clients.